raslenfr/TChangi-Ecommerce-Website/README.md

 ---

 ## 🛒 Project Overview
-Changi is a full-featured **e-commerce barter platform** where users, administrators, and delivery personnel can interact through secure and easy-to-use interfaces.
+TChangi is a full-featured **e-commerce barter platform** where users, administrators, and delivery personnel can interact through secure and easy-to-use interfaces.
 The website includes **all major management systems** to operate a barter marketplace effectively:

 - **Client Management**: CRUD operations for clients, view complaints, and track purchase/sale history.
 - **Delivery Management**: Manage delivery personnel, track deliveries, and view complaints.